 It’s a bleak topic but it is a bleak reality.
 Genetic and lifestyle risk factors aside, neurodegeneration on the whole is almost an inevitability of our biochemical make-up of proteins and the build up of their toxic aggregates over time.
 Until we find therapeutic workarounds to chemically evolve past this hard-coded biological barrier, and this is not by any means assured, the public at large has to prepare for the coming storm.
 Still Alice (Richard Glatzer, Wash Westmoreland, 2014), Robot & Frank (Jake Schreier, 2014) and even The Notebook (Nick Cassavetes, 2004) deserve shout outs for depicting dementia on the big screen but, whilst not exactly glamourising the disease, these films play to a different tune.
 The Father aims for realism through dreamlike contortions of time and space – a tough balance managed capably.

 The Father premiered at the San Sebastian Film Festival, when this piece was originally written.
 It is out in cinemas on Friday, June 11th.
 On Amazon Prime on Wednesday, January 12th.
+On Netflix on Sunday, July 17th (2022).
 Also available on other platforms.